opnfv/dovetail/docs/testing/user/ovpaddendum/index.rst

-There are a lot of projects in OPNFV developing use cases and sample VNFs, however most are still in early phase and require further enhancements to become useful additions to the CVP.
-Examples such as vIMS, or those which are not yet available in Danube release, e.g. vCPE, will be valuable additions to the CVP.
-These use cases need to be widely accepted, and since they are more complex, using these VNFs for CVP demands a higher level of community resources to implement, analyze and document these VNFs.
-Hence, use case testing is not ready for CVP at the time of Danube, but can be incorporated in Euphrates or as a future roadmap area.
+There are a lot of projects in OPNFV developing use cases and sample VNFs, however most are still in early phase and require further enhancements to become useful additions to the OVP.
+Examples such as vIMS, or those which are not yet available in Danube release, e.g. vCPE, will be valuable additions to the OVP.
+These use cases need to be widely accepted, and since they are more complex, using these VNFs for OVP demands a higher level of community resources to implement, analyze and document these VNFs.
+Hence, use case testing is not ready for OVP at the time of Danube, but can be incorporated in Euphrates or as a future roadmap area.

 8. Additional capabilities

-In addition to the capabilities analyzed above, there are further system aspects which are of importance for the CVP.
+In addition to the capabilities analyzed above, there are further system aspects which are of importance for the OVP.
 These comprise operational and management aspects such as platform in-place upgrades and platform operational insights such as telemetry and logging.
 Further aspects include API backward compatibility / micro-versioning, workload migration, multi-site federation and interoperability with workload automation platforms, e.g. ONAP.
-Finally, efficiency aspects such as the hardware and energy footprint of the platform are worth considering in the CVP.
+Finally, efficiency aspects such as the hardware and energy footprint of the platform are worth considering in the OVP.

 OPNFV is addressing these items on different levels of details in different projects.
-However, the contributions developed in these projects are not yet considered widely available in commercial systems in order to include them in the CVP.
-Hence, these aspects are left for inclusion in future releases of the CVP.
+However, the contributions developed in these projects are not yet considered widely available in commercial systems in order to include them in the OVP.
+Hence, these aspects are left for inclusion in future releases of the OVP.

-Scope of the Danube-release of the CVP
+Scope of the Danube-release of the OVP
 --------------------------------------

-Summarizing the results of the analysis above, the scope of the Danube-release of the CVP is as follows:
+Summarizing the results of the analysis above, the scope of the Danube-release of the OVP is as follows:

 - Test Area: Basic cloud capabilities